KerenLab/CellTune-App/docs/documentation/viewer/legends-hover.md

 You can select features manually:
 ![Hover_Legend_Feature_Selection](/assets/documentation/Hover_Legend_Feature_Selection.png)

-We recommend to select the mean of the lineage features (Mean + Cell  will be selected automatically) as well as any relevant subregions.
+We recommend selecting the mean of the lineage features (Mean + Cell will be selected automatically) as well as any relevant subregions.
 See [Features Documentation](/documentation/features) for more info.

 You can also select a feature group (*Highly Recommended!*)
 We create a `Lineage` feature group and select it here: